edella2/miniQuery/README.md

 # miniQuery
-Recreate elements of jQuery using javaScript
+Recreate elements of jQuery using JavaScript